MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 As an example, suppose an existing cluster is added to the cluster set with pre-configured VMs that reside on the local Cluster Shared Volume (CSV).
 The path for the VHDX would be something similar to `C:\ClusterStorage\Volume1\MYVM\Virtual Hard Disks\MYVM.vhdx1`.

-A storage migration would be needed, as CSV paths are by design local to a single member cluster and are therefore not be accessible to the VM once they are live migrated across member clusters.
+A storage migration is needed, as CSV paths are by design local to a single member cluster and are therefore not be accessible to the VM once they are live migrated across member clusters.

 In this example, CLUSTER3 is added to the cluster set using `Add-ClusterSetMember` with the scale-out file server SOFS-CLUSTER3.
 To move the VM configuration and storage, the command is: